bevry-archive/documentation/community/01-guides/coding-standards.html.md

 > The biggest complaint we here about the use of CoffeeScript is it reduces contributors.
 We feel this is an artificial complaint, here's why.

-> - [Unix Philsophy](http://en.wikipedia.org/wiki/Unix_philosophy): Rule of Generation: Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
+> - [Unix Philosophy](http://en.wikipedia.org/wiki/Unix_philosophy): Rule of Generation: Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
 This rule aims to reduce humans errors and save time
 - CoffeeScript includes built-in high-level standard ways to do classes, for in loops, for of loops, bindings, etc
 - JavaScript you either write unnecessarily complex code that increases risk of error and decreases code readability and portability, or include a library like underscore, just to do the same things
 - This causes arguments in the JavaScript communities about which libaries to use, which class system to use, which semicolon standard to use, which comma standard to use, etc
-- These arguments add unnecessary noise in the community, that reduce effectiveness, reduce effeciency, and reduces contributors due to the different standards being used than what they are used to
+- These arguments add unnecessary noise in the community, that reduce effectiveness, reduce efficiency, and reduces contributors due to the different standards being used than what they are used to
-- CoffeeScript is easy to learn (can create code in a half a day, master in a week), and avoids these different coding standards and which-library arguments, increasing contributors, effectiveness, effeciency
+- CoffeeScript is easy to learn (can create code in a half a day, master in a week), and avoids these different coding standards and which-library arguments, increasing contributors, effectiveness, efficiency
 - If we were to implement DocPad in JavaScript, we'd still be arguing to this day, which class system we should use

 [More information on our move from CoffeeScript to ES6 here.](https://discuss.bevry.me/t/move-from-coffeescript-to-es6/30?u=balupton)